nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 ### Pod executor

-`spec.podExecutor` configures function-runner pods for the matched tags.
+`spec.podExecutor` configures function-runner pods for the matched tags:

-`timeToLive` (default `30m`) is how long an idle pod is kept before garbage collection.
+- `timeToLive` (default `30m`) is how long an idle pod is kept before garbage collection.
 The TTL is refreshed on each reuse.
-`maxParallelExecutions` caps how many pods may run for this function (function-runner flag `--max-parallel-pods-per-function` is the fallback).
+- `maxParallelExecutions` caps how many pods may run for this function (function-runner flag `--max-parallel-pods-per-function` is the fallback).
-`preferredMaxQueueLength` is the waitlist length per pod (flag `--max-waitlist-length` is the fallback).
+- `preferredMaxQueueLength` is the waitlist length per pod (flag `--max-waitlist-length` is the fallback).

 `templateOverrides` are merged onto the base `PodTemplate` when a pod is created.
 They can set `serviceAccountName`, a pod `securityContext`, and resource / env / envFrom overrides on the init container and the function container.